Krunal Pandya on how a rejected job led to him and Hardik being spotted for Mumbai Indians

 He added: “So I thought I didn’t work hard for a speed post job.
 I did it to become a cricketer.
 I tore down the letter and threw it away, and decided to go for the trials.
 I went for the trials and I performed really well.
 I got selected for Baroda team.
 Hardik was already in the team.
 Syed Mushtaq matches were in Mumbai.”

 It was during these matches that the brothers were spotted by the then Mumbai Indians coach John Wright due to their all-round abilities.
-Krunal was signed by the franchise in 2016, a year after his brother, and the two have gone on to win two IPL titles together for the Paltans.
+Krunal was signed by the franchise in 2016, a year after his brother, and the two have gone on to win two IPL titles together for MI.

 “Coach John Wright spotted me and Hardik, and he saw that these two brothers are good talents - they can both bat and bowl,” he said.